A Tornado Shelter May Save Your Life

 America's Tornado Alley

 Many states are also giving rebates of up to $1000 for people adding a safe room on their property.
-Arkansas alone has processed 16,000 rebate checks.
+Arkansas alone has processed millions of dollars in rebate checks.
 The amount of home and property loss is probably incalculable.
-As we’ve all seen in the news reports on TV, people are left standing in a pile of rumble with virtually nothing left to reclaim.
+As we have all seen in the news reports on TV, people are left standing in a pile of rumble with virtually nothing left to reclaim.

 The area hard hit by tornadoes is referred to as America’s Tornado Alley.
 In preceding generations, homes were often built with safe rooms of concrete in storm cellars or buried in the back yard.
 Homes are often built now without basements, which may leave only a bathtub as a place to hide.

 New safe rooms are often being installed in garages, utilizing thick steel walls and doors that can stand against winds up to 250 miles per hour.
 They do not typically have electricity, as power lines would be down in those strong winds anyway.

 The tornado shelters can be bolted to the floor of a garage or custom made to fit in a small area, like a closet.
 People use flashlights, bottled water, and a radio while they ride out the storm.
 This type of structure will run in the range of $3,500 to $6,000.
 Most of them hold only a few people.